Skip to Content

 Overactive Bladder (OAB)

 Overactive Bladder (OAB) is a problem with the bladder-storage function that causes a sudden urge to urinate.
-The urge may be difficult to stop, and an overactive bladder may lead to the involuntary loss of urine (incontinence).
+The urge may be difficult to stop, and an overactive bladder may lead to the involuntary loss of urine (urge incontinence).
+It can be the result of a number of conditions:

 mature couple laughing